bahrus/ib-id/README.md

 For laissez-dom to be effective,

 1. An estimated height on the laissez-dom component is required (as with content-visibility),
-2. Unless the laissez-dom component contains a large (dimension-wise) component that takes up much of the screen, multiple iterations need to go into each component.
+2. Unless the laissez-dom component contains a large (dimension-wise) component that takes up much of the screen, multiple iterations need to go into each component instance.

 So, for example, the markup needs to look as follows: